Interior Design: Basic Feng Shui Tips For Your Home.

 Do you have too much in your wardrobe?

 I think many of us struggle with this one.
 Either we don’t have the time to clear it out or we like everything we have and can see ourselves “wearing it one day”.
 However, this is an important one.
 Clearing out your wardrobe opens you up to clearing out other unwanted things from your life.
 A full wardrobe gives the world the impression your life has everything it needs and cannot fit anything new.
 Clearing out the old gives you space to grow.

 Eliminating dust collectors is a simple feng shui interior design tip.

 We are all guilty of putting the housework on the back burner from time to time.
-But having too many unused objects lying around the house collecting dust definitely makes for hard work.
+But having too many unused objects lying around the house and collecting dust definitely makes for hard work.
 Having too many can symbolise parts of your life being static or disregarded.
-Take a look around, be strict with yourself.
+Take a look around, and be strict with yourself.
 Really think about it.
 Do you ever use those items?
 If not, maybe it’s time you take to the second-hand shop for a new life.

 Keep your windows clean

 Wearing glasses helps a huge percentage of the population to see better in their everyday life.
 Do we see people walking around with heavily soiled glasses?
 No, because that would be counterproductive.
 Well, the same goes for the windows in your house.
 How can we see the world clearly if we can’t see out?!
 Make sure you set aside some time to make those windows shine.